chyneyee/ReadingJournal/Nonfiction/A_Dead_Body_Never_Lies-Rohayu_Binti_Shahar_Adnan_&_Fatin_Amin.md

 # A Dead Body Never Lies - Rohayu Binti Shahar Adnan & Fatin Amin

 ## Summary
 This book consists of ten cases with the timeline from when Dr Rohayu worked as a forensic pathologist in Kuala Lumpur and Johor.
-It starts with photos of autopsy equipment which are unusual but interesting.
+It begins with photos of autopsy equipment which are unusual but interesting.

 When reading the beginning of the book, I was surprised at how angry Dr Rohayu was with the police's inefficiency and the scattering of rubbish on the beach.
 I thought the writing style would be purely a description of the case.
 At that time, I thought having emotions instead of pure facts would make reading less dull.
 Besides the detailed explanation for each case, it also includes photos that I wish would be in colours for easier to see.